-Tornado season is in full swing and the importance of emergency weather preparedness never higher than it is now.
 Tornados are responsible for an average of 60 deaths and countless injuries per year; knowing how to react in the event of a tornado is crucial.

 While spring and early summer bring the highest frequency of tornado activity, they can occur year round.
-Tornado conditions appear when warm and cold air masses collide which supports the fact that seasonal changes and region can set the stage for storms at any time of the year.
+Tornado conditions appear when warm and cold air masses collide.
+However, seasonal changes and region can set the stage for storms at any time of the year.
+While the "Tornado Alley" of the United States is considered the tornado capitol of the world, tornadoes have touched down in all 50 states as well as in every other country in North and South America.

-Flying debris and the collapse of structures are responsible for the vast majority of fatalities and injuries.
-At their most violent, tornados can produce wind speeds of up to 480 kilometers per hour.
-Very few structures can fully withstand that amount of force directly, and people located at an unsafe distance are at a high risk of serious injury.
+It is a common misconception that the tornado itself causes injuries.
+In fact, it is flying debris and the collapse of structures that are responsible for the vast majority of fatalities and injuries.
+At their most violent, tornados can produce wind speeds of up to 300 mph.
+Very few structures can fully withstand that amount of force directly, and people located at an unsafe distance are at a high risk of serious injury due to a collapsing building or falling debris.

-In response to Hurricane Katrina, one of the most destructive atmospheric catastrophes in modern record.
-Louisiana Governor Kathleen Blanco said, "I believe we are prepared.
+In response to Hurricane Katrina, Louisiana Governor Kathleen Blanco said, "I believe we are prepared.
 That's the one thing I've always been able to brag about."
 Her sentiment could not be more valid yet resulted in a shortfall; tornados are sporadic and unpredictable, and the strongest tool against them is preparedness.
 Though you'll want to examine your workplace, its region, and your individual resources to tailor a company-specific emergency weather plan, we'd like to share some tips to get you started.

-A go-to during inclement weather is the news.
 It's a good idea to have a NOAA Weather Radio on hand to listen for changes in outdoor conditions.
 Familiarize yourself with weather-related verbiage so you understand the implications of weather announcements.
 For example: